 "I inquired whether they had recorded studio versions of Rolling Sly Stone, Leverage of Space, Mini-Epic, Brandy, etc. He seemed surprised I knew about their existence, and I told him I'd been at Hyde Park.
 He said they recorded them back during the Greatest Hits session, intending to put them on a new record.
 But, then Stadium Arcadium came around.
 As Flea was walking past, Anthony asked him what they were doing with the aforementioned songs.
 Flea mentioned there was another song called Desiree they'd recorded as well."

-Chad stated in 2013 that the band recorded fifteen or sixteen basic tracks, but Anthony only finished vocals for "six or seven", so that may only leave two or three more completed tracks left from the sessions.
+The amount of songs recorded is also unknown.
+Chad stated in 2013 that the band recorded fifteen or sixteen basic tracks, but Anthony only finished vocals for "six or seven" (though in 2017 he changed that second figure to nine).
 He went on to say that the songs were scrapped entirely after John decided the music didn't fit his current way of playing; the band went on to write new music and release it in 2006 on Stadium Arcadium.

-It is our hope that a boxset or archival release will one day shed more light on these recording sessions.
+It is our hope that a boxset or archival release will one day shed more light on these recordings.